Evgeny-Volynsky/microservices-infrastructure/argocd/README.md

    ```bash
    kubectl apply -f ingress.yaml
    ```
 4. To access the argocd dashboard as an admin, you should run the following command that retrieves the login details as yaml.
-Then you should decode it from base64:
+Then you should decode the password from base64:
    ```bash
      kubectl get secret argocd-initial-admin-secret -o yaml -n argocd
    ```